Mattias Bärjed

 Tore Mattias Bärjed (born 21 May 1973) is a Swedish musician, songwriter and music composer.
-Between 1997–2012 he was a guitarist for The Soundtrack of Our Lives, co-writing many of their songs, such as "Sister Surround", "Bigtime" and "Second Life Replay".
+Between 1997–2012, and again since 2023, he was a guitarist for The Soundtrack of Our Lives, co-writing many of their songs, such as "Sister Surround", "Bigtime" and "Second Life Replay".
 Since around 2007 Bärjed has been active as a film music composer, and in 2015 he received the Guldbaggen award for his soundtrack to the film Gentlemen.

 Biography

 Background

-When he was four or five years old, he wanted to be Randy Bachman.
+When Bärjed was four or five years old, he wanted to be Randy Bachman.
 Before he focused on music, he played football in Råtorp's IK's junior team.
 During 1988–91 he drew comics in comics fanzines such as Fizzo and VälArt, collaborations with fellow cartoonist David Liljemark (who provided story lines, sometimes also inking).
 The fanzine Seriechock No. 5 (June 1991) published the only interview Bärjed did as a comics artist.

 By then, he had already been in local bands such as Ants of the Underground (1987), Christ Couldn't Come (1989–90) and Pretty Green (1991).
-Later, he joined members from another Karlstad band, Ugly Jake, to form Nymphet Noodlers, which was Bärjed's first major band which went on to release records.
+Later, he joined members from another Karlstad band, Ugly Jake, to form Nymphet Noodlers, which was Bärjed's first major band, which also released records.
 He then joined Mindjive during 1995–97.